yoshihide3110/chat-space/README.md

 ### Association
-- belongs_to :users
+- belongs_to :user
-- belongs_to :groups
+- belongs_to :group